biolink/biolink-model/docs/MacromolecularMachineToCellularComponentAssociation.md

 ## Parents

- *  is_a: [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
+ *  is_a: [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed.

 ## Referenced by class